 When it’s snowing, once you have fixed the camp at a certain base, you need to track the unwanted moments of snow beneath the tent.
 The snow will melt, refreeze, and will create uncomfortable bumps here and there, which means you will have to clear the hurdles beneath before you go to sleep.
 In case the place where you lay is simple mud, make sure it is free of debris and naturally dry.

 On a further note, buy an insulating pad if you can.
 These sleeping pads will keep you warm, and a bit of extra layering is always welcome when you are sleeping in a colder area.
+For more ideas, see our list of the top sleeping pad for side sleepers for reference.

 By any chance, if you had no chance of getting yourself a cozy modern sleeping bag, we recommend you to do a little of hunting.
 Animal skin is excellent warmers and if you manage to get it anyhow, you can surely going to survive your way through the extreme weather.